raziyeyolasigmayoglu/Contacts/README.md

 # Contacts
 Contacts App with React Native FlatList

-API call with Axios, used API --> https://randomuser.me/api
+API use with Axios, used API --> https://randomuser.me/api

 Use of Async/Await